Advocates are obliged to maintain the highest standards of ethics and professional integrity when rendering their services.

 Lodging a complaint

-- Note: the Cape Bar can only determine complaints that concern its members, save where a non-member consents to the Cape Bar’s disciplinary processes.
+- Note: the Cape Bar can only determine complaints that concern its members.

 - Complaints against advocates should be lodged in writing, specifying the nature of the conduct complained of; the name; surname; physical address; postal address; and email address (if available) of both the complainant and the advocate complained against.